chainlancer/concordia-protocol/README.md

-# Lancer Solidity Contracts
+# Concordia Solidity Contracts
-Lancer is a decentralized protocol leveraging blockchain technology to enable trustless atomic swaps of digital work between workers and clients.
+Concordia is a decentralized protocol leveraging blockchain technology to enable trustless atomic swaps of digital work between workers and clients.

 ## Overview

-_a high level overview of Lancer's architecture_
+_a high level overview of Concordia's architecture_

 ### How?

-The freelancer (proprietor) completes the work and creates an encrypted work bundle (W) by combining the decryption key (k), client's wallet public key (p), and the work bundle (w).
+The freeconcordia (proprietor) completes the work and creates an encrypted work bundle (W) by combining the decryption key (k), client's wallet public key (p), and the work bundle (w).
 The encrypted work bundle is then uploaded to the InterPlanetary File System (IPFS).

-Once the client pays the contract in full, the freelancer provides the contract with the decryption key (k).
+Once the client pays the contract in full, the freeconcordia provides the contract with the decryption key (k).

 The smart contract calls a Chainlink External Adapter (EA) to fetch the encrypted work bundle (W) from IPFS.